On the role of initial velocities in pair dispersion in a microfluidic chaotic flow

-In order to expose the sub-leading contributions to the initial relative pair dispersion, we subtract the backwards-in-time dynamics from the forward one.
-This way the time-symmetric terms, even powers of $\delta t$, are eliminated.
-The result, the time asymmetric contributions presented in Fig.\,\ref{fig:short_time_behaviour_backwards-forward}, shows that indeed initially the next-to-leading order correction follows $\delta t^3$ and that the curves do collapse onto one when rescaled by $\langle \dot{\vect{u}}\cdot \vect{u}\rangle$, the appropriate coefficient in Eq.\,\ref{eq:Relative_dispersion_Taylor}.
-The values of $\langle \dot{\vect{u}}\cdot \vect{u}\rangle_{R_0,t_0}$ were, once again, extracted from the experimental data; see Fig.\,\ref{fig:a.u_Ro_profile} for the $R_0$ profile.
-However, the deviations from this scaling are noticeable earlier than half a second, much earlier than the deviations from the ballistic behaviour discussed above.
-This hints that the deviation observed in Fig.\,\ref{fig:short_time_behaviour_forward} is in fact due to higher order terms, potentially an indication of a transition to another regime.
-The fact that the transition takes place at an earlier time for the larger initial separations indicates the potential effects of the vessel size and its geometry, as well as the failure of the linear flow approximation; see Fig.\,\ref{fig:uo2_Ro_profile}.
+However, the deviations from this scaling are noticeable earlier than half a second, much earlier than those from the ballistic behaviour discussed above.
+This hints that the later deviation observed in \autoref{fig:short_time_behaviour_forward} is in fact due to higher order terms, potentially an indication of a transition to another regime.
+The observation that this transition takes place at an earlier time for the larger initial separations indicates the potential effects of the vessel size and its geometry.
+It may also be attributed to the limited range of the linear flow approximation, consistent with the data presented in \autoref{fig:u2_ul2_Ro_profile}.